samkanta/GettingCleaningData-CourseProject/CodeBook.md

 2. Combining data files (X_train.txt, X_test.txt, subject_train.txt, subject_test.txt, y_train.txt, y_test.txt)
 3. Variables assigned human-readable labels (from features.txt)
 3. Creating subsets for only features, i.e. variables, that contain *mean* or *std* in their labels.
 4. Reading in activity labels that are applied to the mean and std subsets (activity_labels.txt).
-A new column (Activity_id) is added to the subsets where variable labels are changed to be readable by R and more descriptive for humans.
+A new column is added to the subsets where variable labels are changed to be readable by R and more descriptive for humans.
 5. Reshaping of data into what is considered a tidy data set
-6. Generating the tidy data set output.
+6. Generating the tidy data set output (tidydata.txt).

 ##References